jimmyoneill/alfredio/README.md

 An Alfred extension for Rdio: add or sync the current song, navigate or search.

-    r ac            Add the currently playing song to your collection r rc            Remove the currently playing song to your collection r sm            Sync the currently playing song to mobile r rm            Remove the currently playing song from mobile
+    r ac            Add the currently playing song to your collection r rc            Remove the currently playing song from your collection r sm            Sync the currently playing song to mobile r rm            Remove the currently playing song from mobile